Skip to main content

 Remote Hardware Module Usage

-The Remote Hardware Module allows control of a GPIO pin on a remote node.
-Config options are: Enabled, Allow Undefined Pin Access, Available Pins
+The Remote Hardware Module allows to read, write and watch GPIO pins on a remote node.
+Config options are: Enabled.

 info